Trezza Azzopardi was born in Cardiff.

 Trezza Azzopardi lives in Norwich.
 Her most recent novel is The Song House (2010).

-In Trezza Azzopardi's novel, The Hiding Place (2000), we meet the ultimate in the dysfunctional family, the husband and wife Frankie and Mary Gauci and their six daughters Celesta, Marina, Fran, Rose, Luca and Dolores.
+In Trezza Azzopardi's novel, The Hiding Place (2000), we meet the ultimate dysfunctional family: husband and wife Frankie and Mary Gauci, and their six daughters Celesta, Marina, Fran, Rose, Luca and Dolores.

 The physical and moral degeneration of the family would be desolate, were it not for the warmth and compassion of many of the minor characters.
 Salvatore and his wife are examples of Maltese immigrants who have worked hard to make a good life for themselves.
 One feels they are the necessary antidote to the abusive Frankie and the sinister gangster underworld that he inhabits though, alas, as in all good stories, Sal's ingenuousness and gullibility mean he is unable to see evil motives in others and his lack of understanding of Frankie's treachery eventually leads to his unfortunate demise.

-Eva, the brassy blonde of dubious morals (Mary's neighbour Mrs Jackson will not have her in the house) is the classical example of the 'tart with the heart of gold'.
-Although common and vulgar, she gives sound, down to earth advice and moral support to Mary and offers physical support to the children when their parents disappear.
+Eva, the brassy blonde of dubious morals (Mary's neighbour Mrs Jackson will not have her in the house) is a classic example of the 'tart with the heart of gold'.
+Although common and vulgar, she gives sound, down-to-earth advice and moral support to Mar,y and offers physical support to the children when their parents disappear.
 Interestingly, she is one of the characters who has fared best at the end of the novel.

 Amanda Thursfield, 2003